1. What is Social Security Disability?

 SSDI stands for Social Security Disability Income.
 It is an insurance program for individuals who are disabled and have paid sufficient FICA taxes.
 If you have worked five of the past ten years from the date you became disabled, you have probably paid sufficient FICA taxes to qualify for SSDI.
 (SSDI is sometimes called "DIB" or "Title 2 Benefits.")

 SSI stands for Supplemental Security Income.
 It is a federally funded program that is designed to assist disabled individuals with limited financial resources who are not entitled to SSDI.
+For more information, read about the differences between SSI and SSDI.

 3. What is the definition of "disability"?